pearl-robot-lab/rlmmbp/README.md

 ## Troubleshooting

 - **"[Error] [omni.physx.plugin] PhysX error: PxRigidDynamic::setGlobalPose: pose is not valid."** This error can be **ignored** for now.
-Isaac-sim 2022.1.0 has some trouble handling the set_world_pose() function for RigidPrims, but this doesn't affect the experiments.
+Isaac-sim may have some trouble handling the set_world_pose() function for RigidPrims, but this doesn't affect the experiments.
+- **"[Error] no space left on device"** https://forums.developer.nvidia.com/t/since-2022-version-error-failed-to-create-change-watch-no-space-left-on-device/218198